 \section{Introduction}

-Text understanding is one of the basic tasks in the field of Natural Language Processing (NLP), including information retrieval, dialogue system, sentiment recognition, summarization, language model, etc. Transformer-based models \citep{vaswani2017attention} have achieved state-of-the-art in many downstream tasks of it, such as BERT \citep{devlin2018bert}, XLNet \citep{yang2019xlnet}, Google T5 \citep{raffel2020exploring}, etc. In this scenario, deploying the model using a training framework (e.g. TensorFlow or PyTorch) is not a good option due to the lack of high GPU occupation considerations and good memory management during the inference phase \citep{wang2021lightseq}.
+Text understanding is one of the basic tasks in the field of Natural Language Processing (NLP), including information retrieval, dialogue system, sentiment recognition, summarization, language model, etc. Transformer-based models \citep{vaswani2017attention} have achieved state-of-the-art in many downstream tasks, such as BERT \citep{devlin2018bert}, XLNet \citep{yang2019xlnet}, Google T5 \citep{raffel2020exploring}, etc. In some large industrial systems, training frameworks (e.g. TensorFlow \citep{abadi2016tensorflow} or PyTorch \citep{paszke2019pytorch}) are not good options to deploy models due to the lack of high GPU occupation considerations and good memory management of them during the inference phase \citep{wang2021lightseq}.

-Conventional inference acceleration tools for deep learning, such as NVIDIA TensorRT \citep{vanholder2016efficient}, TurboTransformers \citep{fang2021turbotransformers} and LightSeq \citep{wang2021lightseq}, are designed for fixed-size inputs or variable-length inputs.
-These tools' optimization concepts primarily take into account memory management, operation fusion, or other pruning techniques for serving systems, although single precision calculation (only floating-point is used).
+Conventional inference acceleration tools for deep learning models such as NVIDIA TensorRT \citep{vanholder2016efficient}, TurboTransformers \citep{fang2021turbotransformers} and LightSeq \citep{wang2021lightseq} are primarily designed for fixed-size or variable-length inputs.
+These tools' optimization concepts mainly take into account memory management, operation fusion, or other data pruning techniques in the online computing systems, mostly single-precision calculation (only floating-point is used).
 So the acceleration performance is limited.
-On this basis, FasterTransformer\textsuperscript{\ref{footnote:FT}} developed by NVIDIA has made a fixed-point acceleration for Transformer models (using All-layers Fully-quantization), and has achieved excellent speedup.
-However, this way of All-layers Fully-quantization makes it difficult for the inference accuracy to achieve the accuracy of the original model, resulting in the accuracy loss in specific tasks and difficulty in being extensively applied.
-On the other hand, we find that in some application scenarios, the speed of FasterTransformer implementation still could be optimized.
+On this basis, FasterTransformer developed by NVIDIA performs fixed-point acceleration on Transformer models (using Fully-quantization in all transformer layers), and has achieved an excellent speedup compared with floating-point.
+However, this method of Fully-quantized in all transformer layers makes it difficult for INT8-quantization inference results to achieve the accuracy of floating-point calculations, resulting in a large loss of calculation accuracy in specific tasks, making it difficult to be widely used.
+On the other hand, we find that the kernel-fusion policy in FasterTransformer INT8-quantization implementation can still be optimized.